 Duo integrates with your Cisco ASA VPN to add two-factor authentication to any VPN login.

-The AnyConnect RADIUS instructions do not feature the interactive Duo Prompt for web-based logins, but does capture client IP informations for use with Duo policies, such as geolocation and authorized networks.
+These Cisco AnyConnect RADIUS instructions support push, phone call, or passcode authentication for AnyConnect desktop and mobile client connections that use SSL encryption.
+This configuration does not feature the interactive Duo Prompt for web-based logins, but does capture client IP informations for use with Duo policies, such as geolocation and authorized networks.

 The SAML VPN instructions feature inline enrollment and the interactive Duo Prompt for both web-based VPN logins and AnyConnect 4.6+ client logins.
-This deployment option requires that you have a SAML 2.0 identity provider in place that features Duo authentication, like the Duo Access Gateway.
-Primary and Duo secondary authentication occur at the identity provider, not at the ASA itself.
+This deployment option features Duo Single Sign-On, our cloud-hosted SAML 2.0 identity provider.
+Primary and Duo secondary authentication occur at the Duo SSO identity provider, not at the ASA itself.
+Duo SSO also includes support for password resets when using Active Directory as the authentication source.

 Please refer to the Duo for Cisco AnyConnect VPN with ASA or Firepower overview to learn more about the different options for protecting ASA logins with Duo MFA.